Jeri Ellsworth: Computer stores

 In 1995, at the age of 21, Ellsworth tired of race track social atmosphere, so she and a friend started a business assembling and selling computers based around the Intel 486 microprocessor.
 When she and her partner had a disagreement, Ellsworth opened a separate business in competition.
-This became a chain of four stores, "Computers Made Easy", selling consumer electronics services and equipment in the Willamette Valley towns of Canby, Oregon, Monmouth, Oregon, Albany, Oregon.
+This became a chain of four stores, "Computers Made Easy", selling consumer electronics services and equipment in the Willamette Valley towns of Canby, Monmouth, and Albany, Oregon.

 When profit margins shrank, she sold the chain in 2000 and moved to Walla Walla, Washington to attend Walla Walla College, studying circuit design.
 She left after a year because of a "cultural mismatch".
 Ellsworth said that questioning professors' answers was frowned upon.

 Hardware design

-In 2000, Ellsworth unveiled a prototype video expansion for the C64 at a Commodore Exposition.
-Ellsworth then began designing digital circuits that mimicked the behavior of the Commodore 64.
-In 2002, she designed the chip used in the C-One as an enhanced Commodore 64 which could also emulate other home computers of the early 1980s, including the VIC-20 and ZX81.
-She and a fellow developer displayed the C-One at a technology conference, which led to Mammoth Toys, a Division of NSI International, NSI Products (HK) Limited hiring her to design the "computer in a chip" for the C64 Direct-to-TV C64-emulating joystick.
+In 2000, Ellsworth unveiled a prototype video expansion for the Commodore 64 at a Commodore Exposition.
+Ellsworth then began designing digital circuits that mimicked the behavior of the C64.
+In 2002, she designed the chip used in the C-One as an enhanced C64 which could also imitate other home computers of the early 1980s, including the VIC-20 and ZX81.
+She and a fellow developer displayed the C-One at a technology conference, which led to Mammoth Toys, a Division of NSI International, NSI Products (HK) Limited hiring her to design the "computer in a chip" for the C64 Direct-to-TV C64-imitating joystick.
 She began the project in June 2004 and had the project ready to ship by that Christmas.
 It sold over a half-million units, in the US, Europe, and elsewhere.
-She didn't receive payment, nor the commission she was owed, but a story in the New York Times brought her to the public eye.
+She did not receive payment, nor the commission she was owed, but a story in the New York Times brought her to the public eye.

 On December 3, 2010 Ellsworth released information on how to build a TSA "naked" scanner using repurposed satellite antenna parts.
 Ellsworth has worked on numerous subjects as diverse as homemade semiconductors (2009), homemade electroluminescent (EL) displays (2010), EL phosphor manufacture from common ingredients and ways to make transparent EL backplanes and phosphor without using expensive indium-tin-oxide coated glass and hard-to-obtain chemicals.

 Ellsworth was named "MacGyver of the Day" on February 25, 2010 by Lifehacker.

 Ellsworth is a freelance ASIC and FPGA designer.